 Saskia Tait, RCC, PH.D.
 (Candidate)

-Saskia Tait is Co-Founder and Program Director at Bowen Island Yoga.
+Saskia Tait is Co-Founder and Program Director at The Well on Bowen.
 She is also a Registered Clinical Counsellor (RCC), Ph.D.
 Candidate in Contemplative Education, E-RYT 200, RYT 500, and Registered Prenatal Yoga Teacher.
 She runs a private practice focused on mindfulness based psychotherapy, details for which can be found at www.saskiatait.com.

 Saskia leads the development of community events and educational workshops and retreats, led by leading teachers in yoga philosophy, psychology and the postural practice it has become identified with in the West.
 Her hope is to develop and host programming that explores the questions that ignited these traditions in the first place—questions about the nature of the mind, the culturally conditioned self, human development, and the deeper dimensions of the self that lie beyond the mind and personality.

 Saskia's interest in the yoga traditions of India started during a family trip to the Himalayan states of northern India when she was 14-years old.
 Following an undeniable intuition that she had much to learn from India, she journeyed there many times to live, travel, study and volunteer.
 An always-deepening love and appreciation of India propelled her to focus her undergraduate and graduate studies on the region—its religious and cultural forms and history, its social and ecological development challenges, and especially its ancient wisdom traditions.
 Following an intensive period of study with a siddha from the Nath lineage, Saskia started a daily personal practice of yoga and has cherished her transformative relationship with the path ever since.